mbuotidem/mbuotidem.github.io/content/blog/spiffe-helper-iam-roles-anywhere.md

 ```

 Now, simply run your application or any AWS CLI command as usual.
 The AWS SDKs and CLI will automatically detect the `AWS_EC2_METADATA_SERVICE_ENDPOINT` environment variable and fetch credentials from the local endpoint provided by the credential helper.
-No changes to your application code are required—credential renewal and retrieval are handled transparently in the background.
+No changes to your application code are required as credential renewal and retrieval are handled transparently in the background.

 Let's run `whoami`.